TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

 ##### `meta`

 The `meta` field is an optional map key/value to be used when the job is registered as a service in Consul.
-Other containers can use these meta in `watches` to filter a service by meta data.
+Key names must be valid JSON5/Ecmascript identifierNames or be quoted and follow consul limitation , practical this means only [a-zA-Z0-9_-] can be used in key names and key names with '-' must be quoted

 ##### `interfaces`